Should I go door-to-door to other businesses to promote my business?

 I have a new cleaning service.
 Do you think the owners of the businesses will get angry because I am soliciting?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.If you approach your door-to-door visits as an introductory call, with the intent of asking to schedule a convenient time for a brief phone call or face-to-face meeting at a later date, you may be able to minimize or diffuse a business owner's anger.
+Join us for a free, live webinar and learn how to drive revenue with content marketing.
+Tune in 8/4 at 10:30 a.m.
+PT.
+Register Now »If you approach your door-to-door visits as an introductory call, with the intent of asking to schedule a convenient time for a brief phone call or face-to-face meeting at a later date, you may be able to minimize or diffuse a business owner's anger.

 That said, many businesses post "No Soliciting" signs at their front doors, so those places require a different tact.
 You can try cold calling those leads and doing a direct mail piece, but you are apt to have better luck attending local networking functions.
 Whether it's a Chamber of Commerce or trade association event or business expo, all are great places to meet prospective clients face-to-face.
 In those venues, the attendees are all there to look for business-building connections, resources and prospects, so they will be more open to hearing about your services.

 Practice a short and memorable pitch, making sure to listen to the folks you connect with, and you'll make a great impression!